 Who Writes This Crap?

 I'm a college graduate in my twenties who pays the bills with a minimum wage job, which is both sad and ludicrous.
 (I may be close to getting a job I actually went to school for though.)
+I'm actually in the process of writing my first novel at the moment, which means fan-fiction has largely gone on hiatus, except for shorties which I'll do while I'm at writer's block or just need a break from the novel.
 I won't give away much else about myself, except that I'm female and live somewhere in the U.S.

 Most of my stories pertain to "Star Trek: Voyager," because I know the show so well and it leaves so many opened doors for speculation.
 The same however is quickly becoming true for the works of sci-fi author William Gibson.
 Besides that, I like to write ficletts for obscure movies that no one else has written fanfiction for yet (probably because "Rubber" and "Lord of the G-Strings" really don't need to be expanded on...)

 Mostly I write plot-hole fillers.
 Otherwise, I'm a fan of AUs (for "Star Trek," where alternate universes and timelines are part of canon).
 Once in a while though, I'll write a story that isn't really either of these, just for sh*ts and giggles.

 For romance I work with canon ships, for the main characters at least.
 Though my favorite "Voyager" couple is Paris/Torres, I write far more for Chakotay/Seven, because their romance was so underdeveloped and such a missed opportunity on the show's part.
 Other parings I'll explore in AU stories.
 My One True Slash Paring is Chakotay/Paris; otherwise, I'm open to ideas.